Gallagher 'injured' by Dias' dad in celebrations

 Last updated on .From the section Man City

-Celebrating Premier League titles can be risky business, just ask Manchester City super-fan and Oasis legend Noel Gallagher.
+Celebrating Premier League titles can be risky business, just ask Manchester City superfan and Oasis legend Noel Gallagher.

-The 54-year-old revealed he needed stitches after being "head-butted" by the father of City centre-back Ruben Dias as they celebrated the winning goal in Sunday's 3-2 win against Aston Villa, which secured the Blues the title.
+The 54-year-old revealed he needed stitches after being "headbutted" by the father of City centre-back Ruben Dias as they celebrated the winning goal in Sunday's 3-2 win against Aston Villa, which secured the Blues the title.

 "As the third goal goes in, there is absolute bedlam in the stadium," Gallagher told Talksport.